tarekbrahmi/learning/C++/CMAKE_TUTO/example1/README.md

 $ cd build
 $ cmake .. # build from `CMakeLists.txt` in `..` folder
-$ make all #make hello works also
+$ make all #make hello works also or in root directory of the project
+$ cmake -H. -Bbuild # H indicates source directory , B indicates build directory
 ```